 Polis, ranking member on the Health, Employment, Labor and Pensions subcommittee, sent a letter to OMB the same day requesting a “private and secure” viewing for himself and other lawmakers of the rule DOL sent for review on Jan.
 28.

 Barbara Roper, director of investor protection for the Consumer Federation of America, told Kline in a Monday letter that instead of ensuring that retirement savers who turn to financial professionals get “advice that serves their best interests,” both bills approved by the committee Tuesday “codify loopholes in the definition of fiduciary investment advice that make it all too easy for financial firms and their advisors to avoid their best interest obligations.”
+Under the bills, firms would “continue to be able to use disclaimers to avoid the best interest standard simply by indicating that the advice is not intended to be relied upon or that the firm is acting in a marketing or a sales capacity,” Roper wrote.
+“Experience tells us that many firms will exploit these loopholes to the detriment of working families and retirees saving for a secure and independent retirement.”

 Further, Roper argued, “even as they preserve loopholes that enable firms to avoid their fiduciary obligations, the bills weaken the standards that apply to advice that is subject to the bills’ so-called ‘best interest’ standards.”